jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 _Markup hiding_ with `C-c C-x C-m` or `M-x markdown-toggle-markup-hiding` is one simple way to preview (and even edit) files.
-The side-by-side screenshots below illustrate the effects of this: asterisks for italics, square brackets and URLs for links, backquotes for inline code and code blocks, and other markup will be hidden or otherwise beautified.
+The side-by-side screenshots below illustrate the effects of this.
+Most markup will be hidden, including asterisks and underscores for italics and bold, square brackets and URLs for links, backquotes for inline code and fenced code blocks.
+Additionally, this enables Unicode bullet characters for lists, with different bullets for different nested list levels.
+Horizontal rules and blockquotes will also be styled nicely.

 ![Markup Hiding in Markdown Mode](images/markup-hiding.png)